 Meeting with an attorney before responding to threats gives you strategic advantages.
 They can help you understand your actual exposure, craft appropriate responses, and potentially turn defensive positions into offensive opportunities.

 Sometimes legal threats occur after multiple attempts to resolve issues have failed.
-This persistent failure to resolve is itself a sign you need professional help.
+This persistent failure to settle is itself a sign you need professional help.

 6. Multiple Resolution Attempts Have Failed